open-traffic-generator/ixia-c/deployments/k8s/readme.md

     done
     ```

-4. Deploy one of provided ixia-c topologies
+### Deploy Topology and Run Tests (Stateless traffic on eth0)

+1. Deploy topology consisting of two ixia-c port pods and one ixia-c controller pod

-    For this example, topology manifests are kept inside `overlays/two-traffic-ports-eth0` which configures `port1` and `port2`.
+    Topology manifests are kept inside `overlays/two-traffic-ports-eth0` which specifies `port1` and `port2`.
+    * iptables rule is configured on both ports to drop UDP/TCP packets destined for ports 7000-8000
+    * number of ports can be increased by adding new port dirs similar to `port1` and using it in rest of the files

     ```bash
     # deploy ixia-c with two ports that only support stateless traffic over eth0